CARBONA YOUR ENTHUSIASM (10)

 “THIS IS BOSTON, NOT L.A.” | THE FREEZE | 1982

 Attending high school in Boston from 1982–1986, the hardcore punk scene — Gang Green, Jerry’s Kids, The F.U.’s, SSD — was my scene.
 But I was conflicted!
-I didn’t enjoy hardcore’s fanatical devotion to an “authenticity” that precluded, e.g., humor, technique, elaborate hairdos, and you know, individuality.
-All of which are essential to my definition of authenticity.
+I didn’t enjoy hardcore’s bald-headed devotion to an “authenticity” that precluded, e.g., humor, technique, elaborate hairdos, and you know, individuality.
+These sorts of things are essential to my definition of authenticity.
 Without being able to articulate my yearning as such, I desired a subcultural scene the lineaments of which were supremely flexible.
 I didn’t want my punk policed.
 Such an anti-scene scene would soon emerge — thank you, Replacements, Pixies, Minutemen.
 While I was still in school, though, my anthem was The Freeze’s “This Is Boston, Not L.A.”

 The Freeze were not only masters of their craft — Rick Andrews is one of the great unsung punk bassists — but funny and soulful, too.
 Their debut single, “I Hate Tourists,” should be the official song of Cape Cod.
 And their contributions to This Is Boston, Not L.A. — “Trouble If You Hide” is a tuneful horror movie, “Time Bomb” a danceable suicide note, “Broken Bones” a punk vs. jock revenge fantasy whose lyrics I sing under my breath all the time — are the best things about that wildly overrated Boston hardcore compilation album.